 - 1. Received enough credits to qualify as a junior; - 2.
-Either: - Have at least one (1) credit from an ADE approved computer science course; or - Submit computer science work product that satisfactorily demonstrates the competencies expected within the Arkansas Department of Education (ADE) Computer Science Standards to the building principal; and - 3.
+Either: - ٠ - Have at least one (1) credit from an Division of Elementary and Secondary Education (ADESE) approved computer science course; or - Submit computer science work product that satisfactorily demonstrates the competencies expected within the Arkansas Department of Education (ADESE) Computer Science Standards to the building principal; and - 3.
 At least a 2.5 GPA.